theparanoids/yfuzz/README.md

 ## Projects
 * [YFuzz Server](services/yfuzz-server): The main API server for YFuzz.
 * [YFuzz CLI](cmd/yfuzz-cli): A command-line interface for interacting with the YFuzz server.
+* [YFuzz Scripts](images/yfuzz-scripts): Docker image with scripts used by YFuzz containers.

 ## Architecture
 ![Architecture Diagram](architecture.png)